Epcot’s International Festival of the Arts.

 Disney on Broadway Concert Series

-The fact that they don’t charge more for this festival is beyond me… that you can be in a Disney Park and hear some of the artists from Broadway perform live is just mind-blowing to me.
+The fact that they don’t charge more for this festival is beyond me.
+That you can be in a Disney Park and hear some of the artists from Broadway perform live is just mind-blowing.
 When we were there we saw Ashley Brown (from Beauty and the Beast on Broadway) and Josh Strickland (from Tarzan on Broadway).
 You can sit down and enjoy the whole show, or do what we did which was hang around the pavilions that were close and grab something to eat and enjoy listening for as long as you want.
 Performances are at 5:30 PM, 6:45 PM and 8:00 PM daily (January 17 to February 24, 2020).

 The schedule for artists in 2020 is: